band-of-four/master-of-kernel-testing/README.md

 python3 com.py --some_keys
 ```

-keys:
+Keys:
 --input/--first_input, --second_input*, --output, --cl_source*, --kernel_name*, --file*

 '*' - optionally

-if you do not specify 'cl_source' and 'kernel name' then they will be identified automatically by the output operation name
+If you do not specify 'cl_source' and 'kernel name' then they will be identified automatically by the output operation name

-if your output ends with '.../Relu:0', then 'cl_source' will be 'relu.cl' and 'kernel_name' - 'relu'
+If your output ends with '.../Relu:0', then 'cl_source' will be 'relu.cl' and 'kernel_name' - 'relu'